-• In October the international community agreed to control powerful climate changing gases called hydrofluorocarbons (HFCs), widely used in refrigeration.
-The deal was reached under the auspices of the Montreal Protocol, an outcome we have been campaigning for since 2008 chemicals responsible for depletion of the ozone layer, principally chlorofluorocarbons (CFCs).
+- In October the international community agreed to control powerful climate changing gases called hydrofluorocarbons (HFCs), widely used in refrigeration.
+The deal was reached under the auspices of the Montreal Protocol, an outcome we have been campaigning for since 2008 - Our annual survey of supermarkets showed a dramatic increase in the availability and effectiveness of HFC-free technologies in the sector since 2010 chemicals responsible for depletion of the ozone layer, principally chlorofluorocarbons (CFCs).
 Our initial involvement was to expose the scale of illegal trade in CFCs, which represented 20 per cent of global CFC trade by the late 1990s, and to push for improved enforcement and licensing requirements.